ncase/anxiety/scenes/act4.md

 h: Anyway, you were saying?

 b: Uh, I forget?
-Something about work and teams?
+Something about teams and sides?

 h: (shrug)